1001hadi/activeTasks-FE/README.md

     - add input for fullName, email, password and admin invite code
     - handle Profile Image
       - can be in separate component

+- build API paths and handle fetch request
+  - create API paths for all needed paths
+  - handle fetch(with axios)
+  - handle storing token in local storage
+  - handle errors and redirecting to login page